Blackheath, West Midlands: History

-Borough and county membership
+Governance

 Blackheath was part of the borough of Rowley Regis until 1966, when it became part of the county borough of Warley.
 Since 1974 it has formed part of the metropolitan borough of Sandwell.

 It was historically part of Staffordshire until 1966, when the boundaries were altered to incorporate the new borough of Warley into Worcestershire.
 Since 1974, it has been part of the West Midlands metropolitan county.